 Method

 1) Place egg whites and sugar in a clean stand mixer bowl with no traces of fat over a simmering saucepan of water over medium heat.
 The water in the saucepan should not touch the bottom of the bowl.
-Whisk with a hand whisk until all sugar is dissolved, the mixture is frothy and has reached 60 degrees C or is hot to touch.
+Whisk with a hand whisk until all sugar is dissolved, the mixture is frothy and has reached 60°C or is hot to touch.
+At 60°C, the egg whites are fully pasteurized - so this buttercream is totally safe to eat, even for raw-egg worriers.

 2) Place the stand mixer bowl into the stand mixer and whisk on high speed with whisk attachment until the mixture has reached glossy stiff peaks and the bowl is cool to touch.
 This is now the Swiss meringue base.

 3) Add in vanilla, salt and softened butter on low speed till all combined.
-The mixture will look splitty, curdled and chundery and scare you.
-Don't panic!
-Increase the speed to high and beat till it all comes together as a smooth and silky buttercream (takes about 5-8 minutes to reach this stage).
+At first, it’ll look like a chundery curdled mess.
+Like, ‘this has gone horribly wrong’ bad.
+But keep whipping - it will come together into silky perfection.
+Increase the speed to high and beat till it all comes together (takes about 5-8 minutes to reach this stage).

 You can now colour or flavour the buttercream and use to frost layer cakes and cupcakes, sandwich macarons or even fill profiteroles.
 It really is a versatile buttercream and also keeps well for a few weeks!